ldbrandi/udacity-data-modeling-postgres/README.md

 In order to extract time, each record is filtered by the `NextSong` action which extracts the timestamp, hour, day, week-of-year, year, month, and weekday from the ts column and set the time_data to a list of ordered values by converting ts timestamp column to DateTime.

 In order to get the data for the `users` table, the script will:
-- Read 'userId','firstName','lastName', 'gender', 'level';
+- Read 'userId', 'firstName', 'lastName', 'gender', 'level';
 - Remove duplicates;
 - Insert unique user records into the users table.